helpscout/zero/README.md

 Zero comes with Babel, Rollup, ESLint, Prettier, and Jest - All pre-configured to let you build stuff without fiddling with tooling.

-This is all thanks to [kcd-scripts](https://github.com/kentcdodds/kcd-scripts), which powers Zero under the hood.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->